Neurobiology Curriculum (GRAD)

 Michelle Itano, Microscopy Optimization for Visualizing Living Networks

-Scott Parnell, Effects of Drug Abuse During Early Development, the Underlying Mechanisms of Birth Defects
+Scott Parnell, Effects of Drug Abuse During Early Development and the Underlying Mechanisms of Birth Defects

 Jose Rodriguez-Romaguera, Neuronal Circuits that Drive Hyperarousal